Totery/git-tutorial/README.md

 Now the compilation of code is only one step in the process of building a program.
 After each C file is run through the preprocessor, so that all the preprocessor directives have been handled, the completed C files must then compiled into assembly code.
 This is done using a compiler, such as the GNU C Compiler (GCC).
 The assembly code must then be made into machine code that is actually usable by the target device.
 This is done by the assembler, which creates machine code from the assembly code.
 By modifying these pieces of software, collectively called a toolchain, you can change how the code is compiled.
 Various toolchains are available for different hardware architectures, such that the compiled code is compiled with regards to how the code executes on the target architecture.
 Compiling for a different architecture, such as compiling on an x86 laptop for a ARM based micro-controller, is known as cross compiling.

 The file produced by the assembler is a binary file, the formats can vary (ELF, a.out, ...) but the idea is the same.
-The binary files are called objects, each object file contains the compiled code and exposes the symbols contained within the binary code.
+The binary files are called objects, each object file contains the compiled code and （从这里开始没看懂) exposes the symbols contained within the binary code.
 Symbols are the addresses of the variables and functions contained within a binary, they can be thought of as the "API" to the object file.
 The addresses of all the symbols within an object file are stored within a symbol table.

 At this point all of your source files have been compiled into separate objects which are unaware of each other.
 Function calls to functions found in other object files are at this point pointing to an unknown memory locations, in an unknown binary file.
 These calls are stored as references to undefined addresses which are to be resolved in the last step of building a program, linking.
 If the completed program binary is to be able to execute, each function call needs to know where the pointed to code actually resides in memory.
 This is done by the third step in building a program, linking.
 Common errors pop up along the lines of "undefined reference" when a symbol cannot be resolved, meaning that the linking step was not able to be completed.